Table of Contents

 Small Japanese gardens are an eye-catching feature in any outdoor space.
 Here they’ve chosen a corner of the garden and added a bamboo water feature, a Japanese lantern, stones, and ferns.
 It’s quintessentially Japanese but small enough to fit in anyone’s garden.

-A unique Japanese landscaped garden – no grass to mow!
-The red Japanese archway, bridges, and plenty of benches to contemplate life are essential elements and mix here perfectly.
+Here is a unique Japanese landscaped garden with no grass to mow!
+It’s one of the bolder Japanese garden ideas, with the large red Japanese archway, but there’s plenty of inspiration to be taken.
+The inclusion of several bridges, and plenty of benches, are essential elements that mix here perfectly.

-When you’re designing a Japanese garden be sure to think about how it will look in spring and autumn.
+Most Japanese gardens pay thought to the changing seasons.
+When you’re designing a Japanese garden be sure to think about how it will look in throughout the year, in winter, spring and autumn.

-Japanese design gardens often contain cherry blossom in April and rich autumnal colour from acers and maples as we approach winter.
-Love how the yellows, reds, and orange tones surround this seating area.
+Japanese gardens often contain cherry trees that blossom in April and rich autumnal colours from acers and maples as we approach winter.
+Including a garden tree (or five!) is a great way to bring tonality to a Japanese garden.
+We love how the yellows, reds, and orange tones surround this seating area.

 Transform a small garden with a Japanese design.
 This is a beautifully planted space with lots of greenery and a few well-chosen upright evergreens.

 The pale gravel brightens the space matching with the house colour and a pop of interest is provided by the blue agapanthus.
-Excellent use of large natural stones too – and all in one small area.
+The garden makes use of excellent large natural stepping stones too, peacefully marking out the path.

-There are lots of options for Japanese garden planting from maples and acers, to bamboo and long grasses but there’s also cloud-pruned topiary.
+There are lots of options for Japanese garden planting, from maples and acers, to bamboo and long ornamental grasses.
+But there’s also another option – the ancient Japanese art of cloud-pruned topiary.

-The simplest of Japanese theme gardens is right here!
+The simplest of Japanese gardens is right here!

 Stones and water are integral parts of Japanese gardens – so why not combine them with this fantastic idea.
 Upturned slates mimicking a river.
 It looks especially good contrasting with the bushy evergreens – another important aspect of Japanese gardens.

-Run tall bamboo along the fenceline to block out your neighbours and add a natural stone path to a Japanese lantern.
-You could make this a water feature if inclined.
-What a way to spruce up your small backyard!
+Run tall bamboo along the fence line to block out your neighbours and add paving stones to create a rustic path leading to a Japanese lantern.
+You could make this a water feature, or a bonsai tree, if inclined.
+What a way to spruce up smaller gardens!

-This is golden bamboo but there are black, green, and brown versions too.
+Many Japanese style gardens will feature bamboo somewhere in their design.
+It offers an easy way to feel a connection to the natural world.
+In the garden above, they’ve used golden bamboo, but there are black, green, and brown versions too.
 Be sure to use a rhizome blocker or container plant them as bamboo is invasive and will spread quickly.

-Check out this Japanese style windchime.
+Check out this Japanese style wind chime.
 It’s the perfect decoration for a themed garden and brings the added benefit of tinkling musical chimes to contemplate as you cross bridges and sip tea.
 The bamboo frame is in keeping and the shape is reminiscent of a Japanese arch.
+Wind chimes are one of these simplest elements to add to a Japanese inspired garden.

 This could also work on decking or in a garden pagoda.

-Working to a budget isn’t a problem – choose a section of your garden and make it work rather than stretching across the whole space.
+When creating in the style of Japanese gardens, working to a budget isn’t a problem – choose a section of your garden and make it work rather than stretching across the whole outdoor space.

-This Japanese rock garden is both interesting and relaxing.
+As Japanese garden ideas go, this rock garden is both interesting and relaxing.
 It has topiary evergreens and raked sand but it’s the rocks that steal the show.

 Low to high and some hiding behind greenery, they look fantastic and because the stones are natural every rock garden will be individual.

-Love these Japanese garden gates.
+Although not a subtle option, these gates are worth considering if you want to incorporate striking Japanese garden ideas into your back or front yard.
 They’re made from mid-tone wood with an oriental style roof and they certainly create some impact when approaching the garden.

 These gates are the perfect entrance to any garden Japanese or not – talk about impressing the postman!